bbauska/meta-html-css-in-depth/readme.md

 And verify the changes directly in the browser.

-# Installing a third-party Linter in VS Code
+## Installing a third-party Linter in VS Code

 Bla bla bla

 Can't use it.
 Computer is not powerful enough.
+And MS Visual Studio is a total piece of shit.
+Much like Windows and Office.
+A fucking joke.

 # Debugging the front-end